 - Infection with specific viruses or bacteria—may start an abnormal immune response

 - Chemical or hormonal imbalances in the body

-- Increased pain and stiffness in the morning and after inactivity that lasts more than 30 minutes
+- Pain, stiffness, and swelling in the morning and after inactivity that lasts more than 30 minutes

 - Deformed, misshapen joints